-

 2. The focused sectors for ODA

-In 2006 it was confirmed, in the high-level meeting for bilateral economic cooperation that the pillars of mutual cooperation are Basic Education/Vocational Training, Rural Water Supply, and Health/Sanitation.
+In 2009 it was confirmed, in the high-level meeting for bilateral economic cooperation that the pillars of mutual cooperation are Human Resource Development, Medical Health, and Socio-Economic Infrastructure Development..

-Taking into consideration the new Yemen developments such as the publication of DPPR and PIP, these focus sectors will be reviewed according to future needs.
+Taking into consideration the new Yemen developments such as the publication of TPSD and PIP, these focus sectors will be reviewed according to future needs.

-3. The volume of Japanese ODA to Yemen in FY2005
+3. The volume of Japanese ODA to Yemen in FY2011

-In 2005, Japanese grant aid amounted to 247 million yen (based upon E/N), and the volume of technical cooperation reached 347 million yen (based upon JICA data).
-The total amount of Japanese ODA until 2005 is, about 60.8 billion yen of the yen loans, 6.4 billion yen of debt cancellation, about 59.057 billion yen of the grant aid, and about 7.626 billion yen of the technical cooperation.
+In 2011, Japanese grant aid amounted to 2.951 billion yen (based upon E/N), and the volume of technical cooperation reached 58 million yen (based upon JICA data).
+The total amount of Japanese ODA until 2010 is, about 60.8 billion yen of the yen loans, about 70.6 billion yen of the grant aid, and about 9.946 billion yen of the technical cooperation.

 a.
 Grant Aid